JAForbes/zxrun/README.md

 I've written before that I think npm scripts [could be better](https://james-forbes.com/#!/posts/alternative-to-npm-scripts).

-Recently I've been experimenting a lot with [google/zx](https://github.com/google/zx) and I'm now of the believe JS is the best scripting language ever, we just needed a tiny bit of sugar.
+Recently I've been experimenting a lot with [google/zx](https://github.com/google/zx) and I'm now of the belief that JS is the best scripting language ever, we just needed a tiny bit of sugar.

 I've since made a few equally experimental but already useful packages: